rjlowry80/ROS_rqt_package_tutorial/README.md

 not:
 `rosrun rqt_mypkg rqt_mypkg`

+NOW WORKING!

-I get the error:
+~~I get the error:
 [rospack] Error: package 'rqt_mypkg' not found
 I try:
 `rqt --force-discover`

-but I still get the same error.
+but I still get the same error.~~

 I am using a machine running Ubuntu 16.04 and ROS Kinetic